-The Engineering kit has reference software, which includes external loop-back tests.
 The I/O signals are only available on PN4.
 A PMC carrier is needed to access the PN4 signals.
-Below are the pinouts for our PCIBPMC-X1 carrier.
+Below are the pinouts for any Dynamic Engineering "X1" type carrier / adapter.
+For example, PCIeBPMCX1 [adapts PMC to PCIe] and PCIBPMCX1 [adapts PMC to PCI].
+In addition, the pinouts are compatible with PMC-UNIV-TEST.
 A 68-pin SCSI II connector on the carrier connects to the I/O signals from PN4.
 If you use a different carrier, these pins may change.